kj89/testnet_manuals/celestia/README.md

 ### If node is not syncing try to update peers
 Community member Polkachu is providing list of [Live Peers](https://polkachu.com/testnets/celestia/peers)

+Also you can try to ask for peers in [Celestia Discord](https://discord.gg/QAsD8j4Z)

 ### Create wallet
 To create new wallet you can use command below.
 Don’t forget to save the mnemonic
 ```